THE LOGIC NOTES

 If . . . then . . .

-where the gaps are to be filled with statements.
+where the gaps are to be filled with sentences.
 These are called connectives.
-A connective is an expression which applies to one or more sentences to form a longer sentence in which the originals function as parts.
+A connective is an expression which applies to one or more sentences of a language to form a longer sentence of the same language in which the originals function as parts.
 Natural languages like English abound with connectives, like

 The Ancient Greeks knew that . . .